bandframework/surmise/docs/rng_dev_guide.rst

 reading this section.
 Similarly, reviewing the historic record of |surmise| RNG requirements might be helpful to motivate the design and explain certain design decisions detailed here.

+Our design and implementation should be informed by and, where possible, follow the advice and decisions reported in the `scientific Python RNG specification`_.

 Design
 ------